micmejia/bible-dump/NKJV/2 Samuel/2 Sam 1.md

 Now it came to pass after the death of Saul, when David had returned from the slaughter of the Amalekites, and David had stayed two days in Ziklag,

 ###### 2
-on the third day, behold, it happened that a man came from Saul's camp with his clothes [^a]torn and dust on his head.
+on the third day, behold, it happened that a man came from Saul's camp with his clothes torn and dust on his head.
 So it was, when he came to David, that he fell to the ground and prostrated himself.

 ###### 3
 And David said to him, "Where have you come from?"
 So he said to him, "I have escaped from the camp of Israel."